vegaprotocol/vega/visor/run-config.md

 <dd>

-Configuration of Vega binary and arguements required to run it.
+Configuration of Vega binary and arguments required to run it.

 </dd>